-Vestibular Syndrome is one of the conditions I have the most experience of while working with English Springer Spaniels (its not just springers that suffer).
+Vestibular Syndrome is one of the conditions I have the most experience of while working with English Springer Spaniels (it is not just springers that suffer).
 Most of them get it and it’s not unusual for them to experience an episode more than once or twice.
 It can happen and pass in minutes (rare) or it can spread over 10 days from onset to recovery.

 What I wanted to address particularly in this blog post is how to deal with the first onset of the episode.
-The first symptoms of vestibular syndrome in dogs are without doubt the most stressful for the inexperienced dog owner but the trauma your dog is experiencing is what you have to consider including:
+The first symptoms of vestibular syndrome in dogs are without a doubt the most stressful for the inexperienced dog owner but the trauma your dog is experiencing is what you have to consider including:

 - Time to recover